Kazan Metro: Operation

 At present, the Kazan Metro is a single-line system that stretches nearly sixteen kilometres and has eleven stations.
 The newest of the Russian systems, it is also the most modern.
-Smart-card ticketing and semi-automated train drive are features that at the time were just being introduced in selected Moscow stations.
+Smart-card ticketing and semi-automatic train drive are features that at the time were just being introduced in selected Moscow stations.
 The system is operated by the municipality company MetroElektroTrans (МетроЭлектроТранс).

 Like all Metros in Russia and the former USSR, each station has its own architectural theme.
-At present two stations are single-vault, and two are pillar-spans.
+At present five stations are single-vault, and five are pillar-spans.
 In addition, one station exists on a combined glazed flyover.

 Service

-The metro runs from 6:00 to 23:00.
+The metro runs from 6:00 to 24:00.
 The metro also sells smart-tokens valid for one day and smart cards (passes) which are valid for several trips or a specified length of time.
 There are discounted fares for pensioners, students, and children.
 Security is a major issue in the Kazan Metro.
 Like all modern systems, it is outfitted with CCTV cameras.
 Each station has its own police group for public order.
 Professional photography is prohibited.

 All information and announcements are given in three languages — Russian, Tatar, and English.

-Rolling Stock
+Rolling stock

 Only the 81-553.3/554.3 «Kazan» model was maintained in Kazan metro since 2005.
 Trains were produced by Saint Petersburg-based Vagonmash factory in cooperation with Škoda Dopravní Technika of Plzeň, Czech Republic in 2005.
 These are the most modern models currently in service in Russia and the former Soviet Union and they are fully automated.
 As a result, they do not require an engineer or a driver on board, just a supervisor.
 A total of 16 cars (4 trains) are currently in operation with a capacity of ~250 people each.